lindsaypoirier/STS-115/lab4.md

 ### What is the structure of your dataset?

-str() gives us an overview of the structure of the dataset, including the number of observations, the variable names, and the format of each variable.
+**str()** gives us an overview of the structure of the dataset, including the number of observations, the variable names, and each variable’s type.
 For instance, check out how we would run str() on the hospitals dataset.

 ``` r